 MYS Travel teams purchase new uniforms every two years, as manufacturer products have a life availability of typically 2 years.
-For the 2019-2020 and 2020-2021 seasons, required items at the club level for players are: Green jersey, White Jersey, Black shorts, White shorts, Green socks, White socks, and Navy training jersey.
+For the 2021-2022 and 2022-2023 seasons, required items at the club level for players are: Black jersey, White Jersey, Black shorts, White shorts, Green socks, White socks, and Green training jersey.
 Check with your team/coach for any other items they may specify as required.
+ECNL teams will have Orange socks and other training jerseys as specified for that league.
 Other items that are recommended but not required are black training shorts and socks, warmups, goalie jerseys, sweatshirts, black training jersey, soccer bag, etc...
 Uniforms are ordered by each player directly through soccer.com.

 Team Fundraising Information

 MYS TRAVEL TEAM FUNDRAISING - POLICIES AND PROCEDURES

 Travel Teams who are interested in team fundraising opportunities should review this information and complete the appropriate steps below.